Retirement Living Hub

 Consider the diverse ways you can engage your body:

-• Group Fitness Classes: Many communities offer classes like aqua aerobics, Zumba Gold, chair yoga, tai chi, and strength training tailored for seniors.
+• Group Fitness Classes: Many communities offer classes like aqua aerobics (I’ve seen my friends, Carol and Martha, having a blast in there!), Zumba Gold, chair yoga, tai chi, and strength training tailored for seniors.
 Instructors often have certifications specific to older adults, ensuring safe and effective workouts.

 • Walking and Hiking Clubs: Explore community trails, local parks, or even organized excursions to scenic natural areas.
-These clubs offer both exercise and social interaction.
+After missing my Columbus garden so much, I love being able to walk around the beautiful grounds here, and sometimes I join a small group of ladies for a longer stroll.

-• Sports and Games: Depending on the community, you might find bocce ball courts, pickleball courts, tennis courts, or even golf courses.
+• Sports and Games: Depending on the community, you might find bocce ball courts, pickleball courts (where Bill spends half his life!), tennis courts, or even golf courses.
 Leagues and friendly tournaments provide opportunities for competitive fun.

 • Dance Classes: From ballroom dancing to line dancing or even simple movement classes, dancing is an excellent way to improve balance, flexibility, and cardiovascular health while having fun.